chwerth/chwerth.github.io/index.md

 **Software Engineer**, March 2023 - Present
 - Saved an estimated month of developer time by creating tool in Python that used regular expressions to search C++ codebase for compatibility issues and autogenerate Excel report
-- Authored Bash script to produce timing report for different system test cases of C++ program run in GitLab pipeline
+- Authored Bash script to produce timing report for system test cases of embedded C++ program run in GitLab pipeline
 - Used Cameo Systems Modeler to create UML activity diagrams of software behavior as part of overall MBSE effort
 - Produced and gave live training to multiple teams on unit testing in Google Test

 ### **Dynetics, Inc.**, Huntsville, AL

-**Computer Analyst III**, January 2021 - March 2023
+**Computer Analyst**, May 2020 - March 2023
 - Supported initial development of UDP network interface for communication with our models in simulation framework
-- Performed analysis on model and generated documentation on findings at request of customer
-- Wrote and managed CI/CD pipelines in Jenkins to automatically test multiple C++ projects
+- Wrote and managed CI/CD pipelines in Jenkins to automatically unit test multiple C++ projects
+- Introduced Google Test to improve verification and validation processes for C++ code
 - Provided training to department on basics of automated testing in Jenkins
-- Co-authored automated delivery pipeline to generate change logs and prepare repositories for customers
+- Co-authored automated delivery pipeline to generate documentation and prepare repositories for customers
-- Supported developers by providing algorithm optimization strategies, in one case cutting an algorithm's runtime to 20% of original
+- Supported developers with algorithm optimization strategies, in one case cutting an algorithm's runtime to 20% of original
-- Implemented features and fixed bugs for MATLAB GUI application; often spoke to customer and implemented their feedback
+- Implemented features and fixed bugs for MATLAB GUI application; often spoke to customer and implemented feedback
-- Provided support and guidance on design decisions, project flow, and Python implementation of verification and validation suite
+- Provided support on design decisions, project flow, and Python implementation of verification and validation suite

-**Software Engineering Intern**, May 2020 - August 2020
-- Led overhaul of automated testing infrastructure to enable consistent testing of MATLAB model behavior
-- Introduced new C++ unit testing framework to improve verification and validation processes
-- Prototyped automated documentation generation using Jenkins, Python, and LaTeX

 ### **ADTRAN**, Huntsville, AL